UnifyBio/unifybio-site/docs/concepts.md

 ### Datasets

 The Unify CLI expects that all data being batch imported is modeled within the framework of a dataset.
-I.e., subjects, assays, samples, clinical observations, etc. are all part of a particular dataset.
+I.e., that subjects, assays, samples, clinical observations, etc. are all part of a particular dataset.
 This does not necessarily constraint downstream tooling (e.g. a query can look at all subjects, not just all subjects for a dataset) but does structure imports and import config files.
 See the [Import Config](import-config.md) docs for more information.